 247 Hodges | 225-578-3145 | email@example.com

-Mari helps run the Journalism History Podcast, and is an active member of several professional and academic organizations, including the Association for Education in Journalism and Mass Communication, where he serves as the research chair of the History Division.
-He very occasionally posts to www.willmari.com and a lot more often (maybe too much!) to Twitter.
+Mari is an active member of the American Journalism Historians Association, the International Communication Association, and the Association for Education in Journalism and Mass Communication, where he has served as the chair of the History Division.

 He has also served as a public-affairs officer in the U.S. Navy Reserve, working on exercises in the Pacific and Eastern Europe.
 He finished eight years of honorable service in the Reserve in 2020.